InfotelGLPI/servicecatalog/README.md

 # Plugin Service Catalog for GLPI

-Purpose of the plugin: Redirect users to a user-friendly interface allowing them to be directed towards the correct categorization of their ticket (like a service catalog).
+Purpose of the plugin : Redirect users to a user-friendly interface allowing them to be directed towards the correct categorization of their ticket (like a service catalog).

 Characteristics :